 Yes!
 Composting is the most beneficial way of disposing of your waste food if you can do it on your site.
 However, it is not completely beneficial if you have the compost removed to a remote facility where it is composted.

 Composting the waste food on site requires either a large dedicated machine to process it or it requires much labor and attention to successfully do it.
 The problem with composting is that the compost needs to be turned frequently so that the fermentation process is aerobic and not anaerobic.
 A machine can do this and so can a person.
-But it takes many weeks to decompose waste food naturally so if you generate 100 kg (220 lb) of waste food per day you need to accommodate 10 tonnes at any time.
+This, however, takes many weeks to decompose waste food naturally.
+So, if you generate 100 kg (220 lb) of waste food per day you need to accommodate 10 tonnes at any time.
 If you don’t have a machine, you need to take care to keep rodents away from the compost heaps.

 The other alternative is to have the waste food hauled away for composting by the municipality or other company.
 Let’s consider the cost to the environment by doing that.